 Figure out Your Coverage Limits

 Your agent will help you discover your coverage limits.
-This is how much money the insurance company thinks it should be responsible for so they can help you pay for repairs or a replacement.
-Contacting them as soon as possible is a good idea because that means the claim will go through quickly and then everything can be fixed before too much damage has been done.
+This is how much money the insurance company thinks it should be responsible for so it can help you pay for repairs or a replacement.
+Contacting them as soon as possible is a good idea because that means the claim will go through quickly, and then everything can be fixed before too much damage has been done.